Fibre broadband deals (available at your address)

 Is FibreSwitch a broadband provider?
 No. FibreSwitch is a comparison service, not a broadband provider.
 We show deals available at your address.

 Who benefits most from full fibre?
 Homes with many devices, upload-heavy use, or regular video calls often benefit.
-The best option depends on your usage and address.
+The right option depends on your usage and address.

 What still affects performance on fibre?
 Router placement, Wi-Fi interference, and in-home setup can affect performance even on fibre packages.